 - Developing marketing materials to support recruitment to these disciplines, from summer 2018

-- Setting up a Challenge Fund and inviting providers of podiatry and therapeutic radiography to pilot innovative ways of recruiting to their programmes, or delivering these programmes, from summer 2018 onwards.
+- Setting up a first challenge fund and inviting providers of podiatry and therapeutic radiography to pilot innovative ways of recruiting to their programmes, or delivering these programmes, from summer 2018 onwards.
 The budget for this challenge fund was £225,000.
-Read more about the funded projects.
+Read more about the funded projects